notifi-network/notifi-network.github.io/docs/alert-subscribe/frontend-client/index.md

 Once your user enters their contact information and options for their first alert, use the `ensureTargetGroup()` to create a [target group](../integration-overview/alert-depth#target) of their contact information and a [source group](../integration-overview/alert-depth#source) of their desired alert options.

 In order to create a target group, `ensureTargetGroup()` must pass in least one email address, phone number, Telegram Id, or Webhook URL.
-DApp admins can update pass in a Webhook URL to receive all of the notifications instead of a user email address, phone number, or Telegram Id.
+Dapp admins can update pass in a Webhook URL to receive all of the notifications instead of a user email address, phone number, or Telegram Id.

 In order to create a source group, `ensureSourceGroup()` must pass in metadata of the alert options returned in the Rendering Alert Options section.